cjacker/luatos-utils/README.md

 picocom -b 921600 /dev/ttyUSB0 --imap spchex,lfcrlf
 ```

-## RTS behavior
+## RTS behavior of Linux

-Open serial port will cause target device RESET with Linux (Windows will not).
-If your devboards has RTS or DTR pin connect to RESET pin of the chip, every time the serial port opened, it will reset target device.
+Openning serial port will cause target device RESET on Linux (and Windows will not).
+If your devboards has RTS or DTR pin connect to RESET pin of the chip, every time the serial port opened, target device reset.

-Refer to [https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin](https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin) for more info.
+Refer to [https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin](https://stackoverflow.com/questions/5090451/how-to-open-serial-port-in-linux-without-changing-any-pin) for more info about this serial port behavior.

-For LuatOS, it heavily depend on UART log for debugging and monitoring, everytime the serial port opened, it will reset the target device. this hehavior is unacceptable.
+For LuatOS, it heavily depend on UART log for debugging and monitoring. "reset device every time when serial port openned ?" - this hehavior is unacceptable.

-For Air 101 and 103 board, there is CH34X UART chip on board, we can change this behavior by modify the driver source code.
+For Air 101 and 103 devboards, there is CH34X UART chip on board, we can change this behavior by modify the source codes of ch341 driver.

 You can download the `ch341.c` from `drivers/usb/serial/ch341.c` of upstream kernel, and find `ch341_dtr_rts` function, comment out all contents of this function and put it in `ch341-mod` dir.